pankod/react-native-boilerplate/README.md

 This boilerplate includes the latest powerfull tools.

+* **Typescript** - Superset of JavaScript which primarily provides optional static typing, classes and interfaces. path support(allias)
 * **React Navigation** - Start quickly with built-in navigators that deliver a seamless out-of-the-box experience.
-* **Typescript** - Superset of JavaScript which primarily provides optional static typing, classes and interfaces. path support(allias)
 * **Redux** - State management
 * **Redux Persist** - Persist and rehydrate a redux store.
-* **Styled Components** - Utilising tagged template literals (a recent addition to JavaScript) and the power of CSS, styled-components allows you to write actual CSS code to style your components.
-It also removes the mapping between components and styles – using components as a low-level styling construct could not be easier!
+* **Styled Components** - Utilising tagged template literals (a recent addition to JavaScript) and the power of CSS,
 * **Babel** -  The compiler for next generation JavaScript.
 Module(alias) support
 * **TSLint** - Contains TypeScript-specific options for our project.
 * **CodePush** - CodePush is a cloud service that enables Cordova and React Native developers to deploy mobile app updates directly to their users' devices.